This list is representative of the nature and number of electives offered each year.

 Professor Anant Sundaram

-Dealing with the likely impacts of climate change has become one of the momentous societal and economic concerns of our time.
-Regardless of one’s personal viewpoint on the issue, it is important to recognize that forward-thinking companies worldwide are aggressively addressing it, since they are the constituency with the largest cause/effect relationship to climate change.
-Through their resource use and emissions, companies are a cause; the effect of mitigating and adapting to it will be a source of costs (for some) and benefits (for others).
-Looking ahead, sizeable public and private resources, perhaps trillions of dollars, will be devoted to addressing climate change.
-The focus of this mini-course is to examine the links between climate change and the firm as viewed through an economics/finance/public policy lens.
-The course goals are: (1) To develop your awareness of the facts and debate on climate change, and the challenges/opportunities it presents for business; (2) To expose you to the science, forecasts, and public policy on climate change, as well as the key players, their roles, and agendas; (3) To develop the tools and frameworks for you to understand the economics of regulatory responses, and the value-at-risk consequences of companies’ exposure to climate change risks, fossil fuel use, carbon footprints, and GHG emissions; (4) To develop the your understanding of the emerging landscape of corporate responses to climate change.
-There will be a ‘fossil fuel beta’ project, and a term paper.
+Dealing with the impacts of climate change is one of the momentous societal and economic concerns of our time.
+Forward-thinking companies worldwide are aggressively getting in front of it, since they are the constituency with the largest links to climate change.
+Through their resource use, companies are a cause of climate change-causing emissions; but more importantly, it is companies, by deploying their R&D, financial resources, technologies, and talent, that will provide the solutions to address climate change.
+There is an emerging, multi-trillion dollar ‘climate economy’ that will help mitigate and adapt to climate change.
+The focus of this mini-course is to examine the links between climate change and global businesses viewed via an economics/finance lens.
+The course goals are: (1) To develop your awareness of the facts and debate on climate change, and the costs as well as business opportunities it presents for global firms; (2) To understand what the emerging climate economy will mean to your careers in the next few decades; (3) To develop the tools and frameworks to understand regulatory responses, and the value-at-risk consequences of companies’ exposure to climate risks, fossil fuel use, carbon footprints, and GHG emissions; (4) To understand corporate responses to climate change.
 This course meets the Ethics & Social Responsibility (ESR) requirement.

 BUSINESS-SOCIAL SECTOR PARTNERSHIPS (BUSOC)